Sanjūsangen-dō: Guardian deities and Hinduism

 The 28 guardian deities stand in front of the Buddhist Kannon have their origins in Sanskrit texts of Hinduism.
 These ideas came to Japan through China, and the presence of both Hindu and Buddhist deities at Sanjūsangen-dō temple in Kyoto suggest various theories of the origin and spread of the spiritual and cultural ideas from India to east Asia.

 Life-size statues of these deities are housed at Sanjūsangen-dō where they guard the principal statue of the 11 feet tall seated Senju Kannon.
 The temple also features 1,000 standing statues of the Senju Kannon.
 The deities at Sanjūsangen-dō include Naraenkengo-ou, Misshaku-kongorikishi, Touhou-ten, Birurokusha-tennou, Birubakusha-tennou, Bishamonten, Daibon-tennou, Taishaku-ten, Daibenkudoku-ten, Mawara-ou, Jinmo-ten, Konpira-ou, Manzensha-ou, Hippakara-ou, Gobujyogo-ten, Konjikikujyaku-ou, Sanshitai-sho, Nandaryu-ou, Sakararyu-ou, Karura-ou, Kondai-ou, Mansen-ou, Magoraka-ou, Makeishura-ou, Kendabba-ou, Ashura-ou, Kinnara-ou and Basusennin.
 These deities trace their origins to Indian Dharmic mythology covering Hindu, Jain and Buddhist, and correspond to Varuna, Vishnu, Lakshmi, Brahma, Shiva, Garuda, Vayu, Narayana, Indra and others.

+Visitor Experience

+Sanjūsangen-dō offers guided tours to visitors year-round.
+Visitors will get an in-depth look at the history of the temple as they explore its grand halls.
+Visitors can also come during the annual archery contest known as Tōshiya, which showcases traditional archery skills.
+Visitors can get to the temple by taking a train ride to Kyoto's station then after a short bus ride on buses 206 and 208, followed by a 20-minute walk they will be at the temple.

+The temple is close to many other attractions, such as the Kyoto National Museum so visitors are encouraged to visit the other sights while at the temple.
+Cameras are not allowed inside the temple, but a photo book will be offered at the end of the guided tour that you can purchase.